We’ve compiled all the Croatia bus information, schedule, and online ticket information you need to travel to Croatia by

-We’ve always been a little skeptical about bus travel after a couple of bad experiences in Egypt.
+We’ve always been skeptical about bus travel after a few bad experiences in Egypt.
 We can tell you that you don’t need to have those concerns with bus travel in Croatia.
 Croatian bus travel is safe, reliable, and cheap.
-In fact, many of the buses are very well equipped and comfortable.
+Many of the buses are very well-equipped and comfortable.
 Below, we will bombard you with everything you need to know about bus travel in Croatia.

 Buses In Croatia

-Numerous bus lines connect hundreds of Croatian destinations, as well as destinations throughout the rest of Europe.
+Numerous bus lines connect hundreds of Croatian destinations and destinations throughout the rest of Europe.
 The buses in Croatia are modern, with most having free WiFi services and electric plug-ins so you can stay connected while on the road.

 Gone are the days of trying to cram as many passengers onto the bus as possible.
 Buses are now being built to maximize passenger comfort and provide a better experience.
 These days, buses have headrests, more space between seats (hooray for me, I can actually fit), more room for hand baggage, and air-conditioning (an absolute necessity).
 They also have toilets.
 Most of the drivers speak English, which can be very handy.

 The best part for me is that taking the bus allows you to relax and enjoy all the beauty Croatia has to offer.

-Planning your journey and buying bus tickets is quick and easy with all the information being available online.
-You can check your traveling options, routes, stations, geo coordinates, Croatia bus timetables, prices, and buy tickets, all in a very user-friendly format.
+Planning your journey and buying bus tickets is quick and easy with all the online information.
+You can check your traveling options, routes, stations, geo coordinates, Croatia bus timetables, and prices and buy tickets, all in a very user-friendly format.

 You will often get a discount for buying your ticket online!

-There are numerous discounts on bus ticket prices, including discounts based on your age (e.g., infant, student, pensioner), if you are an a-card member (a free membership with Autotrans that entitles you to discounts), and online booking sales which can go up to 35% on a one-way ticket, and 50% on a return one.
+There are numerous discounts on bus ticket prices, including discounts based on your age.
+For example, infants, students, and pensioners, if you are an a-card member (a free membership with Autotrans that entitles you to discounts), and online booking sales which can go up to 35% on a one-way ticket, and 50% on a return one.